 RFP Module panel is a purple button with

-"Ripple Loop Parameters".
+"Ripple Loop Parameters"

-With the left mouse button select "Ripple
+With the right mouse button select "Ripple

 Loop Parameters" to bring up the RF Processing

 Module Ripple Loop Params panel.
 Check that the following entries